Dr Tim Auburn

 Associate Professor (Senior Lecturer)

-I obtained my first degree (B.Sc.
-Psychology hons) from the University of Leeds in 1977.
+I obtained my first degree in Psychology from the University of Leeds in 1977.
 From there I went to study on the M.Sc. in Environmental Psychology at the University of Surrey which I successfully completed in 1978.

-Since 1980 I have worked as a lecturer/senior lecturer in the School of Psychology at the University of Plymouth.
+Since 1980 I have worked as a lecturer/senior lecturer in the School of Psychology at the University of Plymouth mostly teaching aspects of Social Psychology and Environmental Psychology

 I am a graduate member of the British Psychological Society.
-I am a member of the Higher Education Academy.
+I am a teaching fellow of the Higher Education Academy.

 I teach social psychology and environmental psychology on the psychology degree programme, specialising in 'sociological' approaches to social psychology, social interaction, discursive psychology, conversation analysis and discourse analysis.
-I also teach qualitative research methods at undergraduate and post-graduate level, including a module on the Theory and Methods of Discourse Analysis.
+I also teach qualitative research methods at undergraduate and post-graduate level.

 Staff serving as external examiners

-Most recently I have acted as external examiner for the MSc in Social Psychology and the MSc in Environmental Psychology at the University of Surrey.
-I have also acted as external examiner for Ph.D.'s in the Department of Social Science, Loughborough University.
+I have acted as external examiner for the MSc in Social Psychology and the MSc in Environmental Psychology at the University of Surrey.
+I have also acted as external examiner for Ph.D.'s in the Department of Social Science, Loughborough University as well as external examiner for the recently developed MSc in Conversation Analysis

 My research interests centre on discursive psychology and social interaction particularly in relation to institutional contexts such as the criminal justice system.
 Most recently I have been involved as Principal Investigator with colleagues in the School of Law (Jill Annison and Daniel Gilling), on a 2 year ESRC funded project examining the operation of the Community Justice court at Plymouth.
 This project is investigating in detail how this court works including its relationship with other public and third sector organisations and how problem solving works as a unique practice within the court.
 We are applying a number of largely qualitative methods to this investigation including qualitative interviews with key participants, ethnographic observations, and conversation analysis.